Raziask/PWC-PowerBI-Virtual-Internship/README.md

-### My Role:
-I recently completed a job simulation where I honed my Power BI skills to better comprehend clients’ data visualization requirements.
-I demonstrated proficiency in data visualization by creating Power BI dashboards that effectively communicated key performance indicators (KPIs), showcasing my ability to respond to client requests with meticulously designed solutions.
-I leveraged analytical problem-solving skills to scrutinize HR data, particularly focusing on gender-related KPIs, and identified underlying causes for gender balance issues at the executive management level, underscoring my commitment to data-driven decision-making.
+### Data Analysis Process

 To do this, I will follow the six steps of the data analysis process: Ask, Prepare, Process, Analyze and Share, and Act.
 SQL Queries Used in perform the above steps:

-### ASK
+  ## ASK

-# Task2---- Call Centre Trends
+   ### Task2---- Call Centre Trends
          •  Overall customer satisfaction

          •	 Overall calls answered/abandoned

          •  Calls by time

          •	 Average speed of answer

          •	 Agent’s performance quadrant -> average handle time (talk duration) vs calls answered

-# Task3----Customer Retention
+   ### Task3----Customer Retention

-1. Define proper KPIs
+       -  Define proper KPIs

-2. Create a dashboard for the retention manager reflecting the KPIs
+       -  Create a dashboard for the retention manager reflecting the KPIs

-3. Write a short email to him (the engagement partner) explaining your findings, and include suggestions as to what needs to be changed
+       -	 Write a short email to him (the engagement partner) explaining your findings, and include suggestions as to what needs to be changed

-# Task4_Diversity & Inclusion
+  ### Task4----Diversity & Inclusion

 1. Define relevant KPIs in hiring, promotion, performance and turnover, and create a visualisation
 2. Write what you think some root causes of their slow progress

- ###  Prepare
+ ##  Prepare

    The .pbix files associated with each dashboard are hosted within this repository.
 After installing Power BI Desktop, download the .pbix files from the repository and open them with Power BI Desktop.
 The data sources are embedded within the files, eliminating the need for additional setup to explore the visualizations.
 Users can navigate through the dashboards using the tabs at the bottom of the Power BI interface to explore different visualizations and insights.